What is Ad Tech Insights?

 This tracks header bidding adoption and vendor usage, including what bidders and wrappers they are using.

 GDPR has prompted many publishers to use Consent Management Platforms for storing consent and passing that to programmatic partners.
-This tracker analyzes how many companies in the Top 10K US and UK sites use either IAB-registered CMPs or other 3rd-party consent tools.
+This tracker analyzes how many companies in the Top 10K US sites use either IAB-registered CMPs or other 3rd-party consent tools.

-For the CMP and Ads.txt trackers, when you filter by 'publishers only', what does that mean?
+When you filter by 'publishers only', what does that mean?

-For the CMP and Ads.txt trackers, we broke down the adoptions graph into two buckets: all sites and just sites that show programmatic ads.
+We break down the adoptions graph into two buckets: all sites and just sites that show programmatic ads.
 Why?
 Because some sites would likely never show programmatic ads or care about collecting consent (say, Wikipedia.org).
 Therefore, it's more interesting to look at the adoption rates for just programmatic publishers.

 This list is manually compiled by identifying sites that are making an ad ping to an exchange/network, that do header bidding, and/or have an ads.txt tracker.